-When it comes to standing out in a crowded marketplace, a joint degree can have a big impact.
+When it comes to standing out in a crowded marketplace, a dual degree can have a big impact.
 In less time than it takes to pursue each degree individually, you can graduate with two degrees.

-The first is a J.D. degree from the IU McKinney School of Law, complete with the theoretical knowledge, practical skills, and hands-on experience that all of our graduates receive.
-The second is a graduate degree from one of our seven partner schools.
+The McKinney J.D. degree, complete with the theoretical knowledge, practical skills, and hands-on experience that all of our graduates receive, is the first degree.
+The second is a graduate degree from one of our eight partner schools.